whitewoodcity/xbrowser/README.md

 	</script>
 </xmlv>
 ```
-Save and reopen the file, vola the animation is out there.
+Save and reopen the file, the animation is out there.